Clean myself: 0

 YTLH: 0

-As they leave, a small neat man dressed as a golfer arrives.
-He’s got this at-home feeling about him that makes me think he’s one of those club-men types.
-He’s not that much older than me, but I’d have recognised him from my playing days if he’d ever played here.
-I think of him as someone who’s triumphed over a lack of natural charm and empathy to make himself acceptable as a loner and an off-comer.
-‘He loves Christmas my lad,’ he says nodding to the troupe that have just disappeared, exhaling as he does, as if he’s been part of their high octane revelry.
-There’s a little pride in it too, betraying, I guess, a connection with the abnormally grown leader of the gang, which if true probably puts him a few years ahead of me.
-I don’t say anything in case there’s something wrong with him and I’m being set up for a PC trap by a professional victim.
+‘He loves Christmas, my lad,’ he says nodding to the troupe that have just disappeared, exhaling as he does, as if he’s been part of their high-octane revelry too.
+There’s a little pride in it too, betraying, I guess, some sort of connection with the abnormally grown leader of the gang, which, if true, probably does put him a few years ahead of me.
+I don’t say anything, in case there’s something wrong with the boy, and I’m being set up in a woke-pc sting, by a professional victim.

-Mini-clubman settles on the bar stool next to mine and threatens a conversation.
-At least it looks to my father that I’m making an effort as he keeps me in his gaze, he thinks discretely, from the far side of the bar, ‘first timer?’ he says, and it sounds practised, like he’s heard other more experienced members talk to new faces in the same way.
+‘First timer?’ he says, and it sounds practiced, like he’s heard other members talk to new faces in the same way.
 I tell him that it’s quite the opposite actually, and then of my playing days here as a boy when I was still at school.
-Immediately the school reference makes Mini-clubman realise that I was one of them, not one of what he is.
+Immediately, the school reference makes Mini-clubman realise that I was one of them, not one of whatever it is that he is.

-Johnny ‘county lock now actually’ Carver.
-The talentless but massive, good speaking, hero of the club who scraped into Oxford on the back of a rugby CV, and once there, scraped into the second XV once in a three year career devoted to nothing but rugby; he probably says, ‘half-blue now actually.’
+Johnny-county lock now, actually-Carver.
+The talentless but massive, good-speaking, hero of the club who scraped into Oxford on the back of a rugby CV, and once there, scraped into the second XV once in a three year career devoted to nothing but rugby.
+He probably says, ‘Half-blue now, actually.’
 Johnny Carver, whose brilliant mind and fabulous wit came up with Dick-Shit for me as a nickname, it being a diminutive of Dickie Shite – the single most, in fact only, creative moment of his entire school life.
 There he was, sat on a bar stool, alone amongst a sea of admiring faces, yawing and yahing, looking like a boiled egg balanced on a cocktail stick.

-Then I think better of it, and decide to get out and home to the Sound of Music before I draw attention to myself and talk turns to job-seeking.
+I think about renewing my list of targets to be serially killed, should life head back in that direction.
+Then I think better of it, and decide to get out and home to the Sound of Music before I draw any attention to myself, and talk turns to job-seeking.